egdelwonk/nx/docs/shared/packages/next/next-config-setup.md

 module.exports = composePlugins(...plugins)(nextConfig);
 ```

-This the exported configuration will correctly call each plugin in order and apply their configuration changes to the final object.
+This exported configuration will correctly call each plugin in order and apply their configuration changes to the final object.
 Note that `composePlugins` function will return an async function, so if you need to debug the configuration you can add a debug plugin as follows.

 ```js
 module.exports = composePlugins(...plugins, function debug(config) {